Listen, Denoise, Action! Audio-Driven Motion Synthesis with Diffusion Models: Products of expert diffusion models

-Products of experts are a compelling paradigm for ensembling synthesis models, since the combination of multiple experts restricts output away from regions that any single expert considers to be unnatural or otherwise inappropriate (i.e., low probability).
-This type of inductive bias is appealing for synthesis applications \cite{theis2016note}, since it is easier for human observers to notice the presence of something undesirable than to notice the absence of something desirable (e.g., reduced output diversity).
-This inductive bias contrasts against additive mixtures like GMMs, where each expert adds rather than takes away behaviours/outcomes.
+Products of experts are a compelling paradigm for ensembling synthesis models.
+The combination of multiple experts restricts output away from regions that any single expert considers to be unnatural or otherwise inappropriate, i.e., that have low probability.
+(This happens because the experts in Eq.\ \eqref{eq:ensemble} steer the denoising process towards values that have high probability according to each the expert.
+Specifically, since the largest updates in the combination come from experts that find $\x_{1:T}$ to be improbable, the process will converge toward a point where all experts make small updates, and thus all agree that the probability of $\x_{1:T}$ is high.)
+An inductive bias that favours output that no component model considers unnatural is appealing for synthesis applications \cite{henter2016minimum,theis2016note}, since it is easier for human observers to notice the presence of something undesirable than to notice the absence of something desirable (e.g., reduced output diversity).
+(This same principle also explains why GANs can yield high-quality samples even in the presence of high degrees of mode collapse.)
+This inductive bias contrasts against conventional additive mixtures like Gaussian mixture models (GMMs) and mixture density networks (MDNs) more generally \cite{bishop1994mixture}, where each expert adds rather than takes away behaviours/outcomes, which can be problematic if the individual experts do not all maintain high output quality.

-Despite their advantages, products of experts have hitherto seen little use for synthesis, as they have been considered difficult to sample from \cite{mackay2003information}.
+Despite their advantages, products of experts have hitherto seen little use for synthesis, as they have been considered difficult to sample from \cite{mackay2003information}, especially in high dimensions.
 Diffusion models can sample from unnormalised models and give good results with few steps \cite{nichol2021improved,dhariwal2021diffusion}, removing this stumbling block and making highly general probabilistic product-of-experts models feasible for synthesis applications.